NESCent/hip_hack_howto/manuscript.md

 * *Vision:* members of the LT are in charge of establishing the scope of the hackathon.
 As such, they need to be capable of providing a general vision that is both realistic/feasible as well as groundbreaking.
 * *Management Experience:* the members of the LT will provide the overall supervision and management of the hackathon event.
 Over several months, LT members will be relied on to accomplish various milestones, and must be reliable performers.
 Experience in team management, group formation, event management, and other relevant management skills.

 When recruiting, we ask prospective LT members to make an explicit time commitment and to be available during the crucial period of application review.
 During their tenure, the organizers will participate in perhaps 5 to 8 LT meetings (typically teleconferences).
-For every hour of meeting time, LT members can expect to spend 1 to 2 hours executing the LT's plan (e.g., reviewing applications, reserving meeting rooms).
+For every hour of meeting time, LT members can expect to spend 1 to 2 hours executing the LT's plan (e.g., reviewing applications, making meeting arrangements.
 Thus, the total time commitment is roughly 1 to 2 hours per week over 4 months.

 ### Setting Scope and Goals
 A critical aspect of the hackathon event is a decision on its precise scope and goals.
 The choice of the hackathon theme should reflect (1) the overall objective of the project, aligned with the commitment to the funding entities; (2) the feasibility of accomplishing the objectives within the timeframe of the hackathon; (3) the needs of a community;